-The VertivTM XDU1350 should be cleaned on a regular basis and checked for leaks and malfunctions.
-Maintenance should only be carried out or supervised by personnel trained and qualified by Vertiv to work on this type of equipment.
+The Vertiv[TM] XDU1350 should be cleaned on a regular basis and checked for leaks and malfunctions.
+Maintenance should only be carried out by personnel qualified to work on this type of equipment.
 For information on Maintenance or Service Support, contact Vertiv.
-See Technical Support and Contacts on page 79.
+See Technical Support and Contacts on page 81.